|Previous | Next|

 The same grid flight plan as in the General Case can be applied, but we recommend at least 90% frontal and side overlap with thermal images.

-For projects with multiple flights there should be overlap between the different flight plans and the conditions (sun direction, weather conditions, etc.) should be similar.
+If fields are large, multiple flights may be required.
+For such projects, there should be overlap between the different flight plans and the conditions (sun direction, weather conditions, etc.) should be similar.
 This could apply to a large field that needs to be covered in several flights.
+If there are multiple flights, there should be an overlap of one pass between the flights.

 Radiometric calibration targets